jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 This backend block supports variables that specify the resource group, account, container and blob name.
-However, rather than specify them as hardcoded values I’ve created an external file for these values.
+However, rather than specify them as hardcoded values I've created an external file for these values.

 infrastructure/azurerm.backend.tfvars:
 ```javascript